 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-Community water systems are required to disclose the detection of contaminants; however, bottled water companies are not required to comply with this regulation.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 For information about contaminants and potential health effects, call the Safe Drinking Water Hotline (800-426-4791).